 The iPhone X looks nothing like what we’re used to, in the best way possible.
 By putting this much emphasis on a wider, longer screen, Apple is showcasing the true quality of their new AMOLED display.
 The colours and contrasts are bright, deep and rich, and features ultra-HD definition for the ultimate viewing experience.

 But let’s talk about the elephant in the room - or rather, the elephant that left the room.
 What’s a home-button-less iPhone like?
 Pretty amazing, it turns out.
 It makes the whole front of the phone look much smoother and minimalist.
-As for how it feels to use it, we’ll have to wait for the handset to ship out on November 3rd to find out.

 Now that Samsung has done it, it only made sense for Apple to follow suit and introduce facial recognition to their devices.
 Introduced as one of the most secure forms of technology on the market, Face ID allows users to unlock their phone just by looking at it.